MengaPierpaolo/MagicBus/README.md

 # Magic Bus Travel Diary

-## .NET Core Sample Project

 ## Summary

 Using the dotnet core command line tools and VSCode here's a sample application using the theme of a Travel Diary as it's domain.

 *Note: Please see the Issues log in Github for known issues and enhancements that are still in progress.

 ## Architecture Overview

-The project consists of two main parts.
+The project consists of two parts.

 1. An Asp.Net Core WebApi that is used to serve and save data from the UI of choice into (for now) a SQLite Database created using Entity Framework Core Code Migrations.